devopsdojoconsortium/dojoconsortium.org/content/en/Metrics/code-coverage.md

 ## How to improve it

-- Write tests for code that SHOULD be covered but isn't.
+- Write tests for code that SHOULD be covered but isn't
-- Refactor the application to improve testability.
+- Refactor the application to improve testability
-- Remove unreachable code.
+- Remove unreachable code
+- Delete pointless tests
+- Refactor tests to test behavior rather than implementation details

 ## How to game it

 - Tests are written for code that receives no value from testing.
 - Test code is written without assertions.
-- Code is inappropriately excluded from test coverage reporting.
+- Tests are written with meaningless assertions.

 Example: The following test will result in 100% function, branch, and line coverage with no behavior tested.